 Council meeting dates

 Meetings are normally held at the Memorial Hall at 7 pm, usually on the first Monday of the month.
 During the period of lockdown, council meetings cannot be held in person and will move to virtual meetings.
-The next meeting will be held on Monday 3 August at 7 pm.
-Please email the Clerk if you would like to join this meeting.
+If you wish to join any of these meetings, see the agenda for joining details.
+The next meeting will be held on Monday 5 October at 7 pm.

 Subsequent planned meetings: